1801BM1/cpu11/readme.md

 - restored topology in PCAD format
 - restored gate-level schematics in PCAD and pdf formats
 - original asynchronous Verilog-HDL model of processor
-- refactoring original Verilog-HDL model to synchronous one to run on real FPGA
+- refactored original Verilog-HDL model to synchronous one to run on real FPGA

 There are a few words regarding the reverse engineering process stages:
 - sample decapsulating, milling die from the plastic package with CNC, then etching with 104 percents boiling oleum